ReelDx/medvidio-wordpress-plugin/README.md

 ## Testing

 Download the Wordpress VM from Bitnami: https://bitnami.com/stack/wordpress/virtual-machine#virtualbox .
+Be sure to choose the VirtualBox version of the VM rather than the VMWare version.
 Unzip the VM that you downloaded.

 In VirtualBox, do *File->Import* and specify the .ovf file in the un-zipped VM

 Once the VM has started it will tell you the IP address that it has been assigned.